 “The new reality is that sales and marketing are continuously and increasingly integrated.
 Marketing needs to know more about sales, sales needs to know more about marketing, and we all need to know more about our customers.”― Jill Rowley, social selling evangelist

-10. Tell a story that your clients can relate to
+5. Tell stories that your clients can relate to

 Your clients can relate to stories more than to a list of features your product has, your awards, or past experiences.